 That said, even if you have conducted a thorough investigation and you’ve got ample evidence backing your decision to dismiss your employee, it can still be a stressful experience.

 Once a decision has been reached to dismiss an employee then it is good practice to notify them in writing using a dismissal letter.
+When an employee has 2 years’ service then they are entitled to request and be given a written statement giving particulars of the reasons for dismissal.

 To reduce the stress of a dismissal, we’ve put together a sample employee dismissal letter and included an example scenario.